uric/cosmo-docs/how-it-works.md

 ## Architecture Overview and flow

+Cloudify 3.0 has a new architecture.
+The architecture is based on a central stateful orchestrator and executing agents.
+The orchestrator - agents communication is asynchoronouse, where the agents read their tasks from queues

+The orchestration gets feedback from the runtime deployments through a policy engine that evaluates monitoring events and updates the state.

+The orchestrator works in 2 main flow:
+* User / API driven flow - in this flow a bluprint is uploaded to the Cloudify manager and a workflow is invoked.
+Alternatively a workflow can be invoked on an existing deployment using the API
+* Policy Driven - in this flow a Workflow is invoked by a policy without user intervention

 ## REST API & UI
 Cloudify is controlled via REST API.
 The REST API covers all Cloudify functionality.
 See [Cloudify REST API Documentation](http://www.blabla.org/docs).
 You can use the REST API through Cloudify Non-interactive CLI or write your own REST client.